 In the same twelve-month period only 255 meetings took place with ESL students out of 1,118 ESL unduplicated students.
-This means that on average only 0.22 ESL students visited SSS
+This means that on average each ESL student visited SSS only 0.22 times.

 This is clearly an unsatisfactory situation, particularly regarding ESL students.
-Ideally we would want all ESL and all AHS/GED students to make appointments with SSS.

-The Outreach Consultant and temporary assistant, together with the non-instructional supplies requested in this grant proposal will help Extended Learning attain the goals stated.
+The two temporary hourly positions described in this grant proposal will help Extended Learning attain the stated goals by increasing awareness about SSS and providing better customer service.